-- staff members are informed about sick leave entitlements during the induction process - staff members provide an Immunisation History Statement at time of employment and update this record whenever they receive a seasonal vaccination (including mandatory COVID-19 vaccination requirements, check your state/territory for immunisation requirements [see: Employee Immunisation Record] - all staff are aware of the required procedure of informing management when they are sick and unable to attend the workplace - staff members are encouraged to disclose any health problems that may be life threatening or may affect their work [risk of anaphylaxis, diabetes, asthma, epilepsy] - where a staff member applies for sick leave of three (3) days or more, a certificate stating the nature of the illness and period of time the person is unfit for work must be provided by a registered medical practitioner - in the case of carer's leave, staff may be asked to provide a medical certificate or statutory declaration if they are required to care for family member - staff are aware of their accrued leave balance each year - management monitors and review staff absences regularly - staff are provided with information about available vaccinations to help protect them from serious illnesses such as whooping cough and COVID-19 - staff are encouraged to have yearly influenza vaccinations - staff adhere to our Work Health and Safety Policy - incidents and accidents are reported in accordance with Education and Care Services National Regulations and Work Health and Safety guidelines - return to work programs are facilitated to assist employees return to work following an injury or incident as per workers compensation obligations - staff comply with all current public health order directions (Including testing and isolation requirements) where required. - the regulatory authority is notified of any serious incident for which emergency services attend the service within 7 days.
+- staff members are informed about sick leave entitlements during the induction process - staff members provide an Immunisation History Statement at time of employment and update this record whenever they receive a seasonal vaccination (including mandatory COVID-19 vaccination requirements, check your state/territory for immunisation requirements [see: Employee Immunisation Record] - all staff are aware of the required procedure of informing management when they are sick and unable to attend the workplace - staff members are encouraged to disclose any health problems that may be life threatening or may affect their work [risk of anaphylaxis, diabetes, asthma, epilepsy] - evidence may be requested for any sick leave where a staff member is unable to work due to illness or injury - o in the case of carer's leave, staff may be asked to provide evidence if they are required to care for family member - evidence may include a medical certificate, which must state the staff member was genuinely entitled to the sick or carers leave and be provided by a registered medical practitioner - o a statutory declaration is considered an acceptable form of evidence - o if a staff member does not provide evidence when asked they may not be entitled to paid sick or carers leave - in the case of carer's leave, staff may be asked to provide a medical certificate or statutory declaration if they are required to care for family member - staff are aware of their accrued leave balance each year - management monitors and review staff absences regularly - staff are provided with information about available vaccinations to help protect them from serious illnesses such as whooping cough and COVID-19 - staff are encouraged to have yearly influenza vaccinations - staff adhere to our Work Health and Safety Policy - incidents and accidents are reported in accordance with Education and Care Services National Regulations and Work Health and Safety guidelines

+- return to work programs are facilitated to assist employees return to work following an injury or incident as per workers compensation obligations - staff comply with all current public health order directions (Including testing and isolation requirements) where required. - the regulatory authority is notified of any serious incident for which emergency services attend the service within 7 days.